-- Augmentation of the Makauri Aquifer is technically viable, with 73,180 m3 being injected in a single well over a time period of 55 days in winter 2017.
-A clear rise in Makauri Aquifer water levels was achieved, suggesting that reversal of the long-term downward trend could be accomplished if MAR would be deployed long-term. - No material adverse effects on aquifer water quality where identified.
+- 73,180 m of water was injected during the 2017 injection period over 55 days. - Augmentation of the Makauri Aquifer is technically viable, with a clear rise in Makauri Aquifer water levels was achieved, suggesting that reversal of the long-term downward trend could be accomplished if MAR would be deployed long-term. - No material adverse effects on aquifer water quality where identified.
 Deployment of chlorine dosing of injection water was deemed unnecessary and potentially even harmful.
 Chlorine dosing is no longer applied. - However, some hydrogeochemical processes could not be adequately monitored during the 2017 injection trial due to the limited amount of monitoring wells.
 Concerns about potential water quality and well clogging effects remained.
 Targeted groundwater monitoring and another injection trial could confirm whether potential adverse effect could occur.